YairAn/AYU-Moodle-Plugin/README.md

    > PATH = "*the_path_to_your_chorme_driver*\chromedriver.exe"

 ## usage
-  when editing(creating) a new assignmet on some course there are two fields need to be filled for the plugin to work with the "bad-kan":
+  ### when editing(creating) a new assignmet on some course there are two fields need to be filled for the plugin to work with the "bad-kan":
-   - badkan course name
+   - badkan course name.
-   - badkan assignment name
+   - badkan assignment name.

   those fields are coresponding to the course and assignment names as they called on the "bad-kan".

-  when submiting an assignment there are four fields need to be filled for the plugin to work with the "bad-kan":
+  ### when submiting an assignment there are four fields need to be filled for the plugin to work with the "bad-kan":
    - Github url - the github url where the submiting code is at.
    - Email - the email that the user registerd to the "bad-kan" with.
    - Password - the Password that the user registerd to the "bad-kan" with.